hsauro/mcabook/_sources/introductoryTopics/elasticities.rst

 ============

 Another way to study a biochemical pathway is to look at the individual enzyme catalyzed reaction steps.
-This has often been the domain of enzyme kineticists.
+This has often been the domain of enzyme kinetics.
 For example, give the pathway shown
 below:

 .. math:: X_o \stackrel{v_1}{\longrightarrow} S_1 \stackrel{v_2}{\longrightarrow} S_2 \stackrel{v_3}{\longrightarrow} X_1